mrspeaker/never_no_never/README.md

 * still flail if no weapon
 * Knockback when attack
 * zombie attack images
-* Try tap baddies to attack (auto weapon, but not auto attack)
-  * maybe, defend yourself by default, tap to attack.
 * fling player (physics) for attack, move.
 Tap to mine, precise move.
 * Add a "town"
 * Add a road or a bridge